-2.a.
-Work to achieve a traffic circulation network that conforms to the planned functional classification of roadways.

-- 2.b.
-Attempt to direct future residential, commercial, and industrial development to roadways capable of accommodating resulting traffic. - 2.c.
+- 2.a.
+Work to achieve a traffic circulation network that conforms to the planned functional classification of roadways. - 2.b.
+Direct future residential, commercial, and industrial development to roadways capable of accommodating resulting traffic. - 2.c.
 Allow for bicycling and walking to be viable, convenient, and safe transportation choices in the community.